PHenriqueK/FinalPaper/README.md

-# FinalPaper for Introduction to Collaborative Social Science Data Analysis (MPP-E1180)
+#FinalPaper for Introduction to Collaborative Social Science Data Analysis (MPP-E1180)

 Dan Murphy & Paulo Kalkhake

-Latest Update: November 18, 2016
+Latest Update: December 16, 2016

-##The Effect of Airbnb's Market Entry on Hotels in Berlin: A Regression Discontinuity Approach.
+##The Effect of Airbnb on Hotels: Evidence from Berlin

 ###Project Background

-This repository contains the material for the Collaborative Research Project in Introduction to Collaborative Social Science Data Analysis (MPP-E1180) @HSoG Berlin.
-We seek to illustrate the magnitude of the "Airbnb effect" on hotels in Berlin, using a Regression Discontinuity Model (RDM).
+This repository contains the material for the collaborative research project in 'Introduction to Collaborative Social Science Data Analysis' (MPP-E1180) @HSoG Berlin.

+###Abstract

 #TO DO
 - USE POOLED OLS